IlariaPilo/new-hashing-benchmark/README.md

 This script can be particularly useful to leverage the average capability of `print_figures`.

 ## 🌳 Repository structure
+[`cloud/`](./cloud/) : contains some csv files useful to run the repository on Cloud platforms like Azure or AWS.

 [`code/`](./code/) : contains the source code of the repository, as well as three bash scripts.

 1. [`benchmarks.sh`](./code/benchmarks.sh) : a shortcut to run the benchmark program using the default folders `data/` and `output/` as input and output folders, respectively.